PaulinaSzelemetko/Neighborgood-Map-for-Udacity-Nanodegree/README.md

 # Neighborhood-Map-React

-It is a single page app uses React and Google maps API to list my favorite restaurants in Warsaw (Poland).
+It is a single page app uses React, Google maps API and Foursquare API to list my favorite restaurants in Warsaw (Poland).
 This project was built for Udacity and Google Nanodegree

 ## How to start the app?